On this resource site, ITS provides online teaching and remote work guidance for the following:

 When operating in an alternative environment, (e.g., online instruction or working remotely), the following tools may assist you.

 Note: The quality of the virtual collaboration using technology (such as Microsoft Teams or Zoom) depends on the quality of internet bandwidth you are using and are connected to, as well as the type of connection being used (e.g., wireless versus wired connection) at the alternative work location.
+Wired is always the preferred option to help ensure a stable connection.

-Office365 is hosted in the cloud, meaning you can access your email, calendar and OneDrive documents from anywhere.
+Office365 is hosted in the cloud, meaning you can access your Outlook email, calendar, and OneDrive documents from anywhere.
 If you need files that are stored on the hard drive of your work computer (e.g., My Documents folder), you may choose to copy or move those files needed to a cloud storage, such as your Microsoft OneDrive, to ensure the files you need remain accessible.

 - How to test and prepare: Office 365 requires MFA, so be sure to test logging in from home to make sure you are prepared to use MFA to log in to your CCU account.